-There is a long and interesting article about John Rodker on Wikipedia, mentioning, among other things, that he was a conscientious objector during the war.
+There is a long and interesting article about John Rodker on Wikipedia, mentioning, among other things, that he was a conscientious objector during World War I. He went on the run and was arrested and imprisoned in April 1917.
 John died in 1955, while Paul was still at university; John was awarded the Légion d'Honneur posthumously by the government of France for his services to French literature.

 You can walk the Rodker family tree, or at least the part we have figured out, by clicking on the Rodker database, and entering a name to search on, for instance John Rodker, or Paul Morrison, and clicking on Ok.
 The software also supports other search criteria and relationship calculations, and even lets you change your preferred language.
 This is all powered by the GeneWeb program developed by Daniel de Rauglaudre at Inria, France.
 Merci, Daniel!